Tzʼutujil people: Economics

 Tourism has provided a market for the talented artists and weavers, who seek recognition for their creativity and unique works.
 Although tourism is now an increasing source of income in the region, many Tzʼutujil still practice traditional methods of farming of the two main crops in the region, coffee and maize (corn).
 The Tz'utujil also farm beans, fruit, and vegetables.
 The Tz'utujil farm using volcanic plains and trade their crops for commodities from indigenous groups in other towns.

-Labor is divided by gender Santiago Atitlán.
+Labor is divided by gender in Santiago Atitlán.
 Men farm, collect firewood, and participate in commercial-based activities, whereas women cook, provide water, weave, and shop.
 According to Orellana, few couples get divorced because of the economic necessity to perform these gendered tasks.
 Orellana claims that single adults are looked down upon in society because of their obligation to perform the tasks of both genders in order to support themselves.

 San Juan is one of three Tzʼutujil communities where artists have adapted the international genre of Arte Naif to express the cultural traditions, beliefs, ceremonies, and daily activities of their indigenous culture.
 This form of art and some of its most accomplished Tzʼutjil practitioners have been recognized in the definitive UNESCO-sponsored book on the subject, Arte Naif: Contemporary Guatemalan Mayan Painting (1998).
 The weavers of San Juan are among the few indigenous artisans who make their own dyes for the yarns they use; they produce the dyes largely from locally grown plants.